-$$\pi_t^ = \delta \pi{t-1}^ + v_t, \quad \delta \in (0, 1), \quad v_t \sim N(0, \sigma_v^2), \tag{9}$$ where the inflation target innovation, v_t , is assumed to be an i.i.d. normally-distributed random variable.
+(9) $$\pi_t^ = \delta \pi{t-1}^ + \upsilon_t, \quad \delta \in (0, 1), \quad \upsilon_t \sim N(0, \sigma{\upsilon}^2),$$ where the inflation target innovation, v_i , is assumed to be an independently and identically distributed (i.i.d.) normally distributed random variable.
 Note that the unconditional, or long-run, inflation target is assumed to be constant.
-We assume that π_t^ is persistent, with $\delta = 0.9$, but that its conditional variance is quite small, with $\sigma_v^2 = 0.01$.
+We assume that π{t}^{} is persistent, with $\delta = 0.9$, but that its conditional variance is quite small, with $\sigma{v}^{2} = 0.01$.
 Persistent target shocks can be justified by time variation in the factors that influence the optimal choice of the inflation rate, including distortions to the economy, bias in inflation measures, and structural changes that affect the magnitude of the problems associated with the zero lower bound on interest rates.
-In addition, the optimal strategy in the vicinity of the lower bound is to implicitly target a higher rate of inflation than usual for a number of years, as discussed in Reifschneider and Williams (2000) and Eggertson and Woodford (2003), providing justification for time variation in the medium-run inflation objective.19 Note that the assumed implied unconditional standard deviation of the inflation target is only about 0.2percentage point, which is plausibly modest.
-Indeed, much related recent macro-finance research finds that the inflation target embedded in bond yields does move significantly and persistently over time (e.g., Kozicki and Tinsley 2001, Rudebusch and Wu 2004, 2006, Gürkaynak, Sack, and Swanson 2005b, and Hördahl, Tristani, and Vestin 2006).20 In any case, the resulting
+In addition, the optimal strategy in the vicinity of the lower bound is to implicitly target a higher rate of inflation than usual for a number of years, as discussed in Reifschneider and Williams (2000) and Eggertsson and Woodford (2003), providing justification for time variation in the medium-run inflation objective.19 Note that the assumed implied unconditional standard deviation of the inflation target is only about 0.2 percentage point, which is plausibly modest.
+Indeed, much related recent macro-finance research finds that the inflation target embedded in bond yields does move significantly and persistently over time (e.g., Kozicki and Tinsley 2001; Rudebusch and Wu 2004, 2007; Gürkaynak, Sack, and Swanson 2005b; and Hördahl, Tristani, and Vestin 2006).20 In any case, the resulting unconditional variation fits well inside the explicit inflation target ranges announced by many central banks, which are typically a percentage point in width.